 1 For the purposes of this document, the Project Vicinity is defined as the area surrounding the Project on the order of a United States Geological Survey (USGS) 1:24,000 topographic quadrangle.

-2 The Federal Energy Regulatory Commission (FERC) Project Boundary is the area that Licensee uses for normal Project operations and maintenance, and is shown on Exhibits J, K, and G of the current license.
+2 The existing Federal Energy Regulatory Commission (FERC) Project Boundary is the area that Licensee uses for normal Project operations and maintenance, and is shown in Exhibits G, J, and K of the current license.